 It's hard to overstate how much beautiful, excellent music has been created over the centuries, and how much of it is rarely heard by the vast majority of people.
 Last week I published a clip of a "Kyrie" composed by Johann Baptist Wanhal.
 Wanhal was an important and influential composer of the late 18th and early 19th … Continue reading “Gloria” from Johann Baptist Wanhal’s Missa Solemnis

-Death and Human Dignity
+Human Dignity and Death

 Music Monday: “Kyrie” From Wanhal’s Missa Pastoralis